sagemath/sage/src/doc/en/developer/git_basic.rst

 .. _section-git-push:

-Pushing your Changes to a Remote
+Pushing your changes to a remote
 ================================

 Push your branch to the remote ``origin`` with either ::